-My husband and I did this recently.
+My husband and I did this once.
 It was unintentional and had no serious consequences, but it could have.
 Here’s why we had a health insurance lapse:

 My husband left his job April 2 and started a new job right away.
 We were able to keep our old insurance coverage through the end of April, and his new insurance would kick in at the beginning of May.

 We knew we’d have about a four-day lapse in coverage but decided to chance it, rather than pay a fortune for COBRA.
 In terms of risk, this seemed like our best choice at the time.

 What we didn’t know was that even though we had signed up for the new insurance right away, it would take weeks for our new coverage to be processed.
 Our family didn’t have insurance coverage for nearly two months in the meantime.